WarforgedRaven/orb-of-cursed-factorio/README.md

 # orb-of-cursed-factorio
-Main modpack for Orb of Meat Cursed Factorio
+Main modpack for Orb of Meat Cursed Factorio.

+Check the Wiki for more information on ideas, accepted mods, mods currently worked on, and finished

 ### Want to participate?
-join us at: This is still a placeholder
+Join us at: This is still a placeholder